CHANGES TO WALK IN CLINIC

 There is currently no vaccine to prevent 2019-nCoV acute respiratory disease.
 The best way to prevent infection is to avoid being exposed to the virus.

-You should look for any of the following symptoms in the 14 days after the day you return from China:
+You should look for any of the following symptoms in the 14 days after the day you return from travel:

 If you have any of these symptoms, you should:

-if it is an emergency, call 999 and explain to them that you have returned from China in the last 14 days
+if it is an emergency, call 999 and explain to them that you have returned from an affected country in the last 14 days

-if you are unwell, but it is not an emergency, call NHS 111 and explain to them that you have returned from China in the last 14 days
+if you are unwell, but it is not an emergency, call NHS 111 and explain to them that you have returned from an affected country in the last 14 days

 Whilst you await further advice from NHS 111: